hbc/bcbioRNASeq/README.md

 ### Metadata file example

 The samples in the [bcbio][] run must map to the `description` column.
 The values provided in `description` must be unique.
 These values will be sanitized into syntactically valid names (see `help("makeNames", "basejump")`), and assigned as the column names of the `bcbioRNASeq` object.
-The original values are accessible from the `sampleName` column in `colData()`, and are used for all plotting functions.
+The original values are stored as the `sampleName` column in `colData()`, and are used for all plotting functions.

 | description | genotype |
 |-------------|----------|